Heavy Rain, Flash Floods Hit Southern California

 State authorities declared a state of emergency in several counties, including Los Angeles.

 Heavy rain lashed southern California on Wednesday, spawning floods and debris flows.
-Some communities had already received 10 inches (25.4 centimeters) of rain in the first storm, forecasters said.
+Some communities had already received 10” (25.4cm) of rain in the first storm, forecasters said.

 The *Los Angeles Times reported that at least three people had died in storm-related incidents, including a San Diego man who was killed by a falling tree.